 Enforcing expectations is not a scare tactic.
 Leaders should always communicate a balanced message of being firm in their expectations, while remaining supportive to the employee.
 Business is business, and the fact is that it’s called “work” because you expect people to, well - WORK!

-Purpose of this activity: To illustrate and clarify for your team what your expectations are.
+Purpose: To illustrate and clarify for your team what your expectations are.
 To show team members exactly what it is that you are looking for as they work with each other and as they serve their customers.

 Explanation: The leader is responsible for continually inspecting and measuring job performance.
 This effective teamwork activity will assist you in completing the task in a fun and creative way.